 |TOEFL iBT Reading||TOEFL iBT Listening||TOEFL iBT Speaking||TOEFL iBT Writing||TOEFL iBT Total||IELTS Band Score||DuoLingo|

 IELTS + DUOLINGO send your scores to: Carnegie Mellon University College of Engineering, 431 Hamerschlag Drive, Ansys Hall Suite 250, Pittsburgh, PA 15213

 The essay section is important and application reviewers read every word of it during the review process.
 It should be thoughtful, informative, and written in crisp, clear English.
-It should show that you have thought about what you want to accomplish in graduate school, and why MSE is the place you believe will enable you to meet your objectives.
-Demonstrate that you are familiar with the program and specific research areas or projects that might interest you, but do not copy whole sections of our catalogue or faculty bios, web pages, etc. into your statement of purpose.
+It should show that you have thought about your research interests and motivations, future professional goals, and interest in outreach, as well as diversity equity, and inclusion.
+The essay field on the application will allow for 500 words.
+Do not copy whole sections of our catalogue or faculty bios, web pages, etc. into your statement of purpose.
 Suggest a few possible projects that might interest you, but do not limit yourself to a single, narrowly-defined project.

 Doctoral students generally receive financial support for their tuition and stipend from fellowships, traineeships, government grants, graduate assistantships, or scholarships.
 The vast majority of graduate assistantships that cover a stipend and tuition are paid for by competitive external research grants.
 Hence, continued financial assistance for doctoral students is contingent upon both satisfactory research progress and academic performance.

 Please sign into your graduate application to check the status.
 This site is updated when material is received and decisions are made, so please feel free to check your status frequently during peak admission season.